Continuing Education Activity

 Chemically enalapril is (S)-1-[N-[1-(ethoxycarbonyl)-3-phenylpropyl]-l-alanyl]-l-proline.
 The active form of enalapril is enalaprilat.
 It inhibits angiotensin-converting enzyme (ACE), thereby reducing the level of angiotensin-II.
 This action causes a decrease in total peripheral resistance without an increase in cardiac oxygen demand.
-There is a decrease in aldosterone and an increase in the serum renin levels.
+There is a decrease in aldosterone and an increase in serum renin levels.

-Aldosterone, the end product of renin-angiotensin-aldosterone-system (RAAS), causes absorption of sodium and water and excretion of potassium ion.
+Aldosterone, the end product of renin-angiotensin-aldosterone-system (RAAS), causes absorption of sodium and water and excretion of potassium ions.
 The use of enalapril can reduce potassium excretion from the kidney leading to build up potassium in the blood: a condition known as hyperkalemia.
 Hyperkalemia, if only mild or moderate, may be asymptomatic.
-Even chronic hyperkalemia can be completely asymptomatic with normal ECG pattern.
+Even chronic hyperkalemia can be completely asymptomatic with a normal ECG pattern.
 The following ECG changes are suggestive of hyperkalemia: small or absent P wave, prolonged PR interval, augmented R wave, wide QRS complex, and peaked T waves.

 Angioedema may rarely occur with the use of ACE inhibitors.
 The incidence of angioedema is higher in African-American individuals.
 The involvement of the head and neck can potentially compromise the airway.
 When the intestines are involved, the patient usually presents with abdominal pain.
-An important drug interaction to remember is that of mTOR inhibitors and neprilysin inhibitor with ACE inhibitors.
+An important drug interaction to remember is that of mTOR inhibitors and neprilysin inhibitors with ACE inhibitors.
 The use of these drugs, along with ACE inhibitors, can increase the risk of angioedema.